hadley/helpr/ideas.md

 * DONE - Send selected/highlighted expression to R console
   * DONE - silently remove "bad" text
     * NEED - to remove the notification
-* BUSY/WAIT - Evaluate all example code and interleave results back in html
+* DONE - Evaluate all example code and interleave results back in html
-  * using evaluate package
+  * DONE - using evaluate package
 * DONE - Add jQuery to notify user
 * DONE - "Easy"(run) button
 * DONE - all executed code should appear in the console